 CONSUMER CONFIDENTIALITY AND TREATMENT

 All employees of RRCI shall assure that confidentiality of consumer information is maintained at all times.
 Information in any format in reference to the individual is filed in the Consumer Service Record (CSR) established under his/her name.
-Current CSR’s are maintained in the locking file cabinet designated for that purpose.
+Current CSR’s are maintained in the locking file cabinet or secured computer designated for that purpose.

 RRCI staff are required to honor consumer confidentiality.